mendersoftware/mender-docs/01.Getting-started/01.Requirements/docs.md

 ## Device requirements
 The Mender updater client is designed to run on embedded Linux devices and connects to the server so that deployments can be managed across many devices.

-In order to support robust updates with rollback, Mender must be [integrated with production devices](../../devices).
+To get support for robust system updates with rollback, Mender must be [integrated with production devices](../../devices).

-However, during the testing and validation stage, it is common to use development device to shorten time to experiment and prototype.
+For testing system updates, we provide pre-built demo images for the [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b?target=_blank) and [BeagleBone Black](https://beagleboard.org/black?target=_blank) devices with the latest version of Mender.

-For demo and testing purposes, we provide pre-built demo images for the [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b?target=_blank) and [BeagleBone Black](https://beagleboard.org/black?target=_blank) devices with the latest version of Mender.
+On the other hand, if you only need support for application updates (not full system updates), no device integration is required.
+In this case you can install Mender on an existing device and OS by following the documentation on [installing the Mender client](../../client-configuration/installing).

 ## Trying Mender